-Sample Work Plan Project Goal: To provide to pa tients/families support that enhance clinical services and treatment plans for population health improvement 30, 2017, 60% of patients who complete a SWAP (Sustained Wellness Action Plan) will /well-being, as measured by responses to a Quality of Life Index.
-INPUT/RESOURCES PLANNED ACTIVITIES RN Health Coaches 1.
-Clinical Teams will assess patients/families' potential for benefit from more , intensive care management and refer cases to Care Management Team and Care Management Team Health Coaching, as appropriate.
-2. Care Management Team may refer, based on external data (such as payer claims Clinical Teams data and high-utilization data) 3.
-RN Health Coaches assess patients/families and engage in SWAP, as- Behavioral Health and LCSW appropriate. staff 4.
-SWAP intervention may include Team-based interventions, such as family OWAR A LOWAR meetings with Social Work, Behavioral Health, etc. SWAP materials and SWAP 5.
-Comprehensive SWAP may include referral to additional self-management G-16 Management Duagnamen activities, such as chronic disease self management program workshops.
-Self-Management Programs 6.
-RN Health Coaches will administer Quality Of Life Index at start and and Tools completion of SWAP.
-2 EVALUATION ACTIVITIES 1.
-Director of Quality will analyze data semi-annually to evaluate performance. , , 2.
-Care Management Team will conduct regular reviews of SWAP results as part of weekly meetings and examine qualitative data.
-Project Objective #2: (Care M anagement Care Transitions: By June 30, 2017, 75% of patients discharged from ng the measurement period will have received Care Transitions follow-up from agency staff ing the measurement period win have received Care Transitions lonow-up from INPUT/RESOURCES PLANNED ACTIVITIES Nursing/Triage Staff 1.
+Sample Work Plan ients/families support that enhance clinical services and treatment plans for population health improvement Project Objective #1: By June 30, 2017, 60% of patients who complete a SWAP (Sustained Wellness Action Plan) will /well-being, as measured by responses to a Quality of Life Index.
+INPUT/RESOURCES PLANNED ACTIVITIES RN Health Coaches Care Management Team Clinical Teams will assess patients/families' potential for benefit from more intensive care management and refer cases to Care Management Team and Health Coaching, as appropriate.
+Clinical Teams 2.
+Care Management Team may refer, based on external data (such as payer claims data and high-utilization data) , 3.
+RN Health Coaches assess patients/families and engage in SWAP, as Behavioral Health and LCSW staff appropriate.
+4. SWAP intervention may include Team-based interventions, such as family meetings with Social Work, Behavioral Health, etc. SWAP materials and SWAP 5.
+Comprehensive SWAP may include referral to additional self-management activities, such as chronic disease self-management program workshops.
+Self-Management Programs and Tools RN Health Coaches will administer Quality Of Life Index at start and completion of SWAP. :.
+Director of Quality will analyze data semi-annually to evaluate performance.
+Care Management Team will conduct regular reviews of SWAP results as part of weekly-meetings and examine qualitative data.
+Project Objective #2: (Care M an inpatient hospital stay duri agency staff Inagement/Care Transitions): By June 30, 2017, 75% of patients discharged from ing the measurement period will have received Care Transitions follow-up from INPUT/RESOURCES PLANNED ACTIVITIES Nursing/Triage Staff 1.
 Nursing/Triage Staff will access available data on inpatient discharges each business day and complete Transition of Care follow-up, as per procedure.
-Care Transitions Team 2.
-Care Transitions Champion and other Care Transitions Team members will participate in weekly telephone calls to do care coordination activities and status Care Management Team updates for patients who are inpatients in local critical Access Hospital, have just been discharged, or that staff feel may be at risk for an upcoming admission.
+Care Transitions Team Care Transitions Champion and other Care Transitions Team members will participate in weekly telephone calls to do care coordination activities and status Care Management Team updates for patients who are inpatients in local critical Access Hospital, have just been discharged, or that staff feel may be at risk for an upcoming admission.
 EHR 3.
 Staff conducting Transitions of Care follow-up will update patients' record, including medication reconciliation.
-Transitions of Care template EVALUATION ACTIVITIES documentation 1.
-Care Management Team will evaluate available data (example: payer claims data, internal audits/reports) semi-annually to evaluate program effectiveness on Access to local Hospital data patient care coordination and admission rates/utilization 4 .
-2. Director of Quality will run Care Transitions report semi-annually to evaluate performance.
+Transitions of Care template EVALUATION ACTIVITIES documentation Care Management Team will evaluate available data (example: payer claims data, internal audits/reports) semi-annually to evaluate program effectiveness on Access to local Hospital data patient care coordination and admission rates/utilization 2.
+Director of Quality will run Care Transitions report semi-annually to evaluate performance.